PTJC/PTJC/README.md

 # PTJC
 Database for the UW Particle Theory Journal Club

-This org/repo is designed to replace the former PTJC [website](https://sharepoint.washington.edu/phys/wiki/ptjc/).
-Due to administrative issues in managing the old site, we have migrated our efforts to this open forum.
-Previous topics and notes can be found on the original site.
+This org/repo is designed to replace the former PTJC [website](https://sharepoint.washington.edu/phys/wiki/ptjc/), which unfortunately was taken down without importing all the old outlines.
+Although we have been relatively successful in recovering the old ata, some previous outlines/talks are still missing.
+If you know how to access said files, please get in contact!

 Future notes, as they are provided, will be able to be found in this repository within the appropriate folder.

 ## About